Pros and Cons of Weight Loss Surgery

 • Offers excellent long-term success.

-• Patients must commit to daily supplements for life to counteract malabsorptive properties of the surgery to avoid malnutrition.
+• Patients must commit to taking daily supplements for life to replace vitamins and prevent malnutrition.

 • Risk of gallstones.

-Your bariatric surgeon will evaluate your overall health and personal circumstances and then discuss with you whether the benefits gained through bariatric surgery will outweigh the risks and potential side effects.
-They will also consult with you to ensure you understand the level of commitment you are making to lose weight and become healthy.
+Nevertheless, your surgeon will assess your health and discuss if the benefits of bariatric surgery outweigh the risks.
+They will also consult with you to ensure you understand the level of commitment you are making to lose weight.